I recently found a family photograph album with pages illustrating holidays spent under sail in the 1930’s.

 A star-studded cast, but should you rush off to order a DVD of The Copter Kids?
 Please don’t.
 It was a dreadful film.
 One of the stage school children who appeared in the crowd scenes floored me by asking, ‘What’s it like being a film star?’
 I became self-conscious, which killed the sparkle and enthusiasm I needed for the role of teenage heroine.
 And I didn’t even shoot very well.
 You would be appalled.
 It was probably only made because being a charity, CFF – The Childrens Film Foundation, did have a bit of money in the coffers.
 A little bit.
 I was paid so meagerly that Bryan Drew waivered his agent’s commission.

-The Premiere of the movie was held at the ABC Shaftesbury Avenue on 4th April 1974.
-It was a very special occasion.
+The Premiere of Richard Pilbrow’s movie ‘Swallows and Amazons’ was held at the ABC Shaftesbury Avenue on 4th April 1974.
 Can you imagine the shock of finding a picture of myself on the cinema tickets when they arrived in the post?

 I didn’t know what to wear.
 I wished that we’d been able to put on our costumes but it was clear I had to find an appropriate dress.
-Sadly I had grown out of the one we bought in Carnaby Street.
+Sadly, I had grown out of the trendy one we bought in Carnaby Street.
+Shoes were another problem.

 Nowadays one would be inundated by offers of designer dresses to model on the red carpet.
-As it was, my mother bought a blue outfit for herself and green pinafore dress that I agreed would work for an afternoon event.
+As it was, my mother bought me green pinafore dress that I agreed would work for an afternoon event.
 I was not so happy about wearing ballet shoes.
 Please note these were real ballet shoes and I was now thirteen.
 I would have preferred court shoes with buckles.
 Ironically these zoomed out of fashion whilst ballet shoes have been loved by all ever since.
 My bobbed hair had grown out but Mummy put it in Carmen rollers.
 I am not sure the result was that successful but I liked it at the time.

 In fact Sister Allyne proved the very best person to take.
 She was a performer herself.
-I am pretty sure she had been Australia’s foremost flutist She must have understood the turmoil in my little head and was undoubtedly praying for me.
+I am pretty sure she had been Australia’s foremost flautist.
+She must have understood the turmoil in my little head and was undoubtedly praying for me.
 I would not be surprise to learn that spiritual protection was granted by her presence alone.
 She would have been an exorcist in her own right – a real one.
 Perry remembers that she had been sick in the taxi.
-It think this was just because she didn’t travel much.
+This was probably because she didn’t travel much.

-Claude Whatham defied any plans my mother might have made by taking the six of us, and only the six of us, out to lunch at a wonderful bistro where we able to order beef-burgers, relax and enjoy ourselves.
+Claude Whatham defied any plans my mother might have made by taking the six of us in the cast, and only the six of us, out to lunch at a wonderful bistro where we able to order beef-burgers, relax and enjoy ourselves.

 There was no red carpet when we arrived at the cinema in Shaftesbury Avenue but rather smart programmes were sold, one of which I still have.
 Until that point I had no idea that it was to be a Royal Gala held in aid of charity.